 If you currently have missing teeth due to a previous oral health concern, you’ll want to make an appointment with your dentist soon.
 Even if you’ve been living with missing teeth for years, you can make a positive impact on your life by addressing this issue.
 Missing teeth can cause speech issues, problems with the surrounding teeth, gum disease, and more.
 Surgical options may be right for you, such as a titanium implant with a crown that looks just like your normal, healthy teeth or, a bridge or dentures can help address the problem.
 Either way, don’t live with missing teeth any longer than you have to.

 Most patients don’t think of their dentist when examining their facial moles or skin abnormalities, but dentists and oral surgeons deal with all kinds of disorders – including those that affect the facial area.
 If your moles begin to change shape, have irregular borders, are comprised of many colors, or you’re developing new ones, please take a moment and contact your oral health care professional to schedule an examination.
 Skin cancer commonly starts in these irregular areas, so minimize the risk by acting early on.

 If you live in the Langhorne, Meadowbrook, Northeast Philadelphia, or Doylestown areas in Pennsylvania, or in a nearby community, and you suspect you are suffering from one or more of the symptoms listed above, contact us immediately at 215-437-0628.

 We are happy to schedule an appointment to accurately diagnose your oral health concerns, and then suggest a course of treatment that will deliver the best outcomes possible.
 For more information, contact Drs.
-Sock, Daly, Dachowski, or Holewa today.
+Sock or Dachowski today.